Chickenpox Recovery Certificate

 Certificate delivered same day

 Your signed PDF certificate arrives in your inbox same day (submit before 9pm) or by 9am next morning.
-Carry it in your hand luggage — airlines may request it at check-in, bag drop, or the gate.
+Carry it in your hand luggage.
+Airlines may request it at check-in, bag drop, or the gate.

 Chickenpox Recovery FAQs

-Dr Maria Knobel
+Reviewed by Dr Maria Knobel